 - Evaluation, monitoring, and reporting of the program's progress in meeting its objectives must occur on an annual basis; the plan should reflect this. - The evaluation plan should lay out a clear schedule for when all program evaluation activities, including the review and analysis of the results, will occur.
 Note that Standard 2.E identifies specific academic quality indicators for which data must be collected and analyzed every year.
 That said, while programs are required to collect such data and to systematically evaluate, monitor, and report on the achievement of program objectives on an annual basis, it is not necessary for every program evaluation activity to be done every year. - Even if the college/school in which the academic unit in counselor education is housed has program evaluation requirements, you must present a plan document specific to the counselor education program that directly addresses the requirements outlined in this standard. - Your plan document may also align program processes with college/school requirements, but you should make clear to reviewers how your plan addresses the standard's requirements. - The program's plan document should map the program's academic quality indicators to specific program objectives (requirement D.1; see standard 2.E for more on academic quality indicators).
 A table or crosswalk can be a useful way to do this mapping and to address items D.2-8 for each academic quality indicator. - For the section of the plan document that explains how evaluation data will be used for curriculum and program improvement (D.8), it can be helpful to articulate when data are reviewed each year and by whom.
-Portions of a program's plan that address requirement D.8 may overlap with or refer back to information related to requirements D.6 and D.7, which deal with addressing unmet minimum thresholds (D.6) and analyzing multi-year trends (D.7). - The program's plan should apply to all delivery sites and delivery types and programs should design their plans to identify whether or not program objectives are achieved for each delivery site or delivery type. - If any program evaluation processes vary based on program delivery type(s) or delivery sites, the plan document should address these variations. - Responding to this standard involves providing and explaining the program's comprehensive evaluation plan.
+Portions of a program's plan that address requirement D.8 may overlap with or refer back to information related to requirements D.6 and D.7, which deal with addressing unmet minimum thresholds (D.6) and analyzing multi-year trends (D.7). - The program's plan should apply to all delivery sites and program delivery types. - If any program evaluation processes vary based on program delivery type(s) or delivery sites, the plan document should address these variations. - Responding to this standard involves providing and explaining the program's comprehensive evaluation plan.
 It does not involve providing actual data (data is required when responding to Standard 2.E). - Glossary definitions: - Academic Quality Indicators: Outcomes that the faculty have chosen to demonstrate the program's achievement of its critical functions and purposes.
 Indicators are used to evaluate program objectives.
 Faculty determine minimum thresholds. - Systematic: In a regular, planned, and comprehensive manner.